osdoudece115710/forfacts/README.md

-World War II significantly impacted the automotive industry, with many manufacturers shifting production to wartime efforts, such as building military vehicles, tanks, and aircraft.
+The Jeep, originally developed for military use by Willys-Overland and Ford, became an iconic vehicle of World War II and laid the foundation for the modern SUV.